tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@afroz23/index.md

 ## something interesting about you?

-I have good knowledge of Urdu Language.
+I am pro player of Mini Militia Game and i also love to play carrom and Racket.

 ### help I need?